FraunhoferIOSB/FAAAST-Service/docs/source/basics/faq.md

 ## Frequently Asked Questions (FAQ)

-:::{note} FA³ST Service does not load the AASX/JSON model 👈
+:::{dropdown} FA³ST Service does not load the AASX/JSON model 👈
-:class: dropdown
+:open:
 If you get a validation error like:
 ```
 [ERROR] Model validation failed with the following error(s):